Senedd: Turnout

-Voter turnout at Senedd elections has been traditionally lower than UK general elections.
-No election since devolution began has hit 50% turnout, with the 2021 election being the highest at 46.6%.
+Voter turnout at Senedd elections has been historically been lower than UK general elections.
+The 2026 election turnout was for the first time in a Senedd election above 50%, reaching 51.6%, however that is still lower than recent UK general elections in Wales (56% in 2024).
 In their 2004 paper Turnout, Participation and Legitimacy in Post-Devolution Wales, academics Roger Awan-Scully, Richard Wyn Jones and Dafydd Trystan Davies identified three potential reasons for this: antipathy to the Welsh institutions, apathy to the Welsh institutions or apathy to politics more generally.
 They suggested apathy – in Wales and to politics in general – is the most likely reason.

 Following the 2021 election, Dr Jac Larner, a politics lecturer at Cardiff University and an investigator for the Welsh election survey, said the lower turnout figures in Wales did not necessarily reflect a lack of perceived importance in the Senedd.
 He told BBC News: "We know from research that low voter turnout is actually a lot do to with people thinking they can't win in a devolved election, so they don't bother going to vote.
 That's different to a general election where, in Wales, Labour are still more likely to win a majority of seats, but at the UK level it's far more competitive."
 He compared turnout in Wales to turnout for Scottish Parliament elections, which is significantly higher: "Scotland is in quite a unique political position at the moment, where the single most salient issue and the biggest cleavage in society – the issue of independence – basically is going to be determined by what happens at the Holyrood elections.
 Part of it is this idea of interest – there has always been more interest in the idea of a Scottish Parliament, the Scottish Parliament has always been more powerful than the Senedd, even going back to 1999."